 1946 To 1970

-Berlant produced reel to reel tape recorders from 1954 to 1967 which were manufactured in the USA.
+Berlant produced reel to reel tape recorders from 1951 to 1967 which were manufactured in USA.
 These tape recorders targeted the consumer market.
 The early models of Berlant tape recorders used tube electronics and later on they transitioned to solid-state tape recorders.
-The company produced 2 and 4 track reel to reel machines with 110-120 voltages for the North American market as well as 220 to 240v for the European tape recorder enthusiasts.
+The company produced both 2 and 4 track machines available in 110-120v voltages.

 1946– Emmanuel “Bert” Berlant (1911-1985) started Berlant Associates Inc, producing hi-fidelity audio equipment